Greenville dentists offer safe amalgam filling removal

-Many patients already have silver fillings in their mouths.
+Many guests already have silver fillings in their mouths.
 When requested or needed, those fillings can be replaced.
 Common reasons for amalgam removal include:

 - The current filling or tooth is fractured or decayed.

-- Patient concerns have arisen regarding mercury vapors from the filling.
+- Guest concerns have arisen regarding mercury vapors from the filling.

 - Amalgam fillings can damage the tooth or discolor it.
 Tooth-colored replacements are biocompatible, durable, and aesthetically pleasing.

-For patients who request amalgam removal, dental practices must adhere to specific protocols laid out by the International Academy of Oral Medicine and Toxicology (IAOMT).
-Drs.
-Palmer and Knause are accredited members of the IAOMT and follow the guidelines to ensure the health and safety of the patient and the dental team.
+For guests who request amalgam removal, dental practices must adhere to specific protocols laid out by the International Academy of Oral Medicine and Toxicology (IAOMT).
+Dr. Palmer is an accredited member of the IAOMT and follows the guidelines to ensure the health and safety of the guest and the dental team.
 Some of the safety measures include: